Our Commitment to Safety Excellence

 Health & Safety

-Our Commitment to Safety Excellence At Camp Highlander, we understand that you’ve trusted us with the most precious part of your life - your child - and that is why safety is our top priority and guides every decision we make.
+At Camp Highlander, we understand that you’ve trusted us with the most precious part of your life - your child - and that is why safety is our top priority and guides every decision we make.

 For more than 60 years, Camp Highlander has maintained the highest standards of safety through our facilities, programs, and qualified staff.
 Our comprehensive approach to safety goes beyond meeting industry standards - we continuously evaluate, train, and improve our protocols to ensure the safest possible environment for every camper.